sbrudenell/btrfs2s3/README.md

 # What problem does this solve?

-`btrfs2s3` is intended for users who want to self-host irreplacable data.
-Its main goal is to hand off backups to a third party, and minimize the cost of doing so.
+`btrfs2s3` is intended for users who want to self-host irreplacable data, but are concerned about the risk of self-hosting backups. `btrfs2s3`'s main function is to hand off backups to a third party, and minimize the cost of doing so.

 My hope is that more users (including myself) can self-host more data with confidence.